Hives: Diagnosis and treatment

 Medicines that dermatologists prescribe to treat hives include:

-This isan antibiotic that can also relieve redness and swelling
+Dapsone.
+This is an antibiotic that can also relieve redness and swelling

-This injectable medicine can help patients with chronic idiopathic urticaria (CIU), a type of hives that can last for months — or even years.
+Omalizumab.
+This injectable medicine can help patients with chronic idiopathic urticaria (CIU), a type of hives that can last for months or even years.

-- Other medicines that fight inflammation (redness and swelling).
+Other medicines that fight inflammation.
+These treat redness and swelling.

 Ask your dermatologist about possible side effects (health problems that can result from the medicines).